 Always Select a Revision Rhinoplasty Specialist Surgeon for the first Nose surgery

-It is extremely important to choose a fully-qualified Specialist Plastic Surgeon and nose reshaping specialist with extensive experience in Rhinoplasty procedures to optimise your chances of getting the best possible results the FIRST time.
+It is extremely important to choose a fully qualified Specialist Plastic Surgeon and nose reshaping specialist with extensive experience in Rhinoplasty procedures to optimise your chances of getting the best possible results the FIRST time.

 Whilst there’s still no guarantee as to how your face and nose will heal and respond to the surgery, you’ll at least know you’re in very capable, highly skilled hands with a specialist who is also sought after for their Revisional Rhinoplasty Surgery expertise.

-Your surgeon should be fully trained, accredited and experienced, and it helps to know the difference between so-called “Cosmetic Surgeon” and a Plastic Surgeon or other types of medical practitioners performing surgery.
+Your surgeon should be fully trained, accredited and experienced, and it helps to know the difference between a so-called “Cosmetic Surgeon” and a Plastic Surgeon or other types of medical practitioners performing surgery.
 This will give you the best chance to avoid revision nose surgery.